scrumtuous/scrumtuous/aws/practitioner/exam/dumps/question/answer-190.md

 ---
 layout: answer
 title: "The following are compelling features of Amazon DynamoDB t"
-blurb: "Amazon DynamoDB supports encryption of all data at rest, point-in-time recovery, and zero-impact backup operations.
-However, DynamoDB is a NoSQL databas"
+blurb: "<p>Amazon DynamoDB supports encryption of all data at rest, point-in-time recovery, and zero-impact backup operations.</p>
+<p>However, DynamoDB is a NoSQL"
 quid: 190
 ---